Child's Temperament Affects Potty Training

 Temperamental Differences, Not Parenting Style, May Explain Toilet Training Difficulties

-Strategies for Potty Training Success continued...
+Strategies for Potty Training Success

 Schum says it's also important for parents to remember that no two children are alike, even within the same family, and what worked for one child may not necessarily work for another.

 But he says it's clear that toileting skills are acquired through several distinct and simultaneous processes: toilet training and education by the parents, and toilet learning by the child.

 "From a child's point of view, 'poo-poos' can be nice or scary," writes Fleisher.
 "Parents need to understand that toilet training differs from training in most other areas of behavior because they cannot oblige their child to perform bodily functions their way."